PoisotLab/ms_metaweb_perspectives/README.md

 Being able to infer *potential* interactions could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015SevSho].
+Understanding species interactions holds enormous potential to not only understand and more rapidly learn about species interactions and metawebs, but also how changes in management of a single species may impact non-target species.
+In a recent overview of the field of ecological network prediction,
-In a recent overview of the field of ecological network prediction, @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required; second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our global predictive ability.
+@Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required (and still leaves us unable to address regions without data); second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our global predictive ability.
 In most places, our most reliable biodiversity knowledge is that of a